forestgrape/coronavirus/index.md

 ## Updates
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

 -  > 24.10.
 Part of the early-online-updates below (16.10.) is a note about [corona conform schooling](./monitor_and_control.md#corona-conform-schooling) which I needed to correct.
-Pupils are **not** likely to play a role in the past (and current) Covid spread, at least not while protection measures are in place.
+Pupils are **not** likely to play a relevant role in the past and current Covid spread, at least not while protection measures are in place.
 Argumentation in work.

 -  15./16.10.
 Early Online Update about [Protection Measures](./monitor_and_control.md#thoughts-about-social-measures) and [Transmission](./transmission.md) in online work.
 Due to steep increase of cases in Europe and new pieces of evidence regarding transmission.
     > The steep increases despite protection measures in place is noteworthy, since it indicates many hidden/undetected cases.